facebook/sapling/README.md

 * Scott Chacon <schacon@gmail.com> - main development
 * Augie Fackler <durin42@gmail.com> - testing and moral support.
-* Dulwich Guys - most of the code depends on the awesome work they did.
+* Dulwich Developers - most of this code depends on the awesome work they did.

 Sponsorship
 ===========

 GitHub let me (Scott) work on this full time for several days, which is why this got done at all.
-If you're looking for a free Git host to push your open source Hg projects to, do try them out (http://github.com).
+If you're looking for a free Git host to push your open source Hg projects to, do try us out (http://github.com).